Ross Montague: AFC Wimbledon

 On 27 August 2009, Montague joined newly-promoted Conference Premier club AFC Wimbledon on a one-year contract.
 He scored three goals in 20 appearances before suffering a season-ending cruciate ligament injury.
 Montague was released at the end of the 2009–10 season.

 Return to Basingstoke Town

 In July 2010, Montague returned to Basingstoke Town, where he had previously played on loan during the 2008–09 season, on a one-year contract.
 He suffered a season-ending cruciate ligament injury during the club's opening 2010–11 pre-season friendly, which ended his career.

 Personal life

 After his retirement from football, Montague graduated from St Mary's University, Twickenham with Qualified Teacher Status.
-As of August 2018, he was Head of Sport at Broomfield House School, Kew and as of January 2022, he was head teacher of Hampstead Hill School.
+As of August 2018, he was Head of Sport at Broomfield House School, Kew and as of April 2021, he was head teacher of Hampstead Hill School.
+By January 2024, he was a governor of Hampstead Hill School and head teacher of Eaton House Belgravia.